All Episodes

 I understand all that.

-But I'm sorry this doesn't work.
+But I'm sorry, this doesn't work.

-The problems that we face are linked, directly linked to Barack Hussein, oh, in reversing the direction this country's going, you're gonna have to explain to people why you're doing it.
+Oh, in reversing the direction this country's going, you're going to have to explain to people why you're doing it.

 And part and parcel of explaining why you're doing it is to explain why we're in the mess.